Thanks, everybody, for being here during the Rush Honeymoon Week.

 Yeah.

-You'd you'd say the exact same thing and be just as annoyed if this had come out of the mouth of a president whom you admired, right?
+You'd say the exact same thing and be just as annoyed if this had come out of the mouth of a president whom you admired, right?

 Absolutely.